European-Unified-ID/EUID-docs/docs/overviews/overview-publishers.md

 ### Prebid Integrations

-The following resources are available for publishers integrating with Google Ad Manager.
+The following resources are available for publishers integrating with Prebid.

 | Integration Type| Documentation | Content Description |
 | :--- | :--- | :--- |